Like pet-parents, cats can suffer from separation anxiety.

-They look to you for attention and care, just as you love to shower them cuddles.
+They look to you for attention and care, just as you love to shower them with cuddles.
 However, there will be times when you have to leave them (with a heavy heart) and fulfill other commitments.

 Unless you work at home, your professional schedule may demand that you leave your cat alone during the day.
 Grown cats can manage by themselves for 8-10 hours.
 But younger kittens shouldn't be home alone for more than four hours.